-Table 2 shows the maximum refrigerant charge for any single unit of equipment that would comply with this credit for various common refrigerants and types of equipment.
-Most projects have multiple units of base building HVAC&R equipment, but if each unit is compliant with Table 2, the project as a whole will comply with this credit.
-In Table 2 the calculations assume that refrigerant leakage default factors are used.
+Table 2, below, shows the maximum refrigerant charge for any single unit of equipment that would comply with this credit for various common refrigerants and types of equipment.
+Most projects have multiple units of base building HVAC&R equipment, but if each unit is compliant with the table below, the project as a whole will comply with this credit.
+In the table below the calculations assume that refrigerant leakage default factors are used.